Olympus TG-5 vs Panasonic TZ95

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus Tough TG-5 and Panasonic Lumix DC-TZ95 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the TG-5 and the TZ95 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the TZ95 followed on from the Panasonic TZ90.
+The TZ95 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the TG-5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus TG-5 better than the Panasonic TZ95 or vice versa?
 The listing below highlights the relative strengths of the two models.